markandrus/comah/README.md

 `-j`.
 For example,

 - `-j 1:1` specifies sequential execution
+- `-j 1:3` will run three tests at a time
 - `-j 3:2` will fork three processes, each running two tests at a time
 - `-j  :1` will fork a process for each test
 - `-j  :3` will fork a process for every three tests